ginrad/finance-analyser-receipts-for-review/README.md

 * Improved documentation of overall architecture
 * Improved documentation of data modelling choices
 * Processes for deploying into a hosted environment

+### Setup

+* The tessaract configs must be downloaded into the src/main/resources/tessdata folder from [Tessaract on gitHub](https://github.com/tesseract-ocr/tessconfigs.git)